QuakeMigrate/QuakeMigrate/README.md

 Future contributors will be added to this list.

----
-# License
+Please contact lead authors for corresponding collaboration.
+   **Jonathan Smith** - jdsmith@caltech.edu
+   **Tom Winder** - tebw2@cam.ac.uk

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License so can be used freely for academic use and non-comercial gain.
+Pleasesee the [LICENSE.md](LICENSE.md) file for more details.